 Which practices can fix the replication crisis?

-Psychologists have established an array of strategies to ensure that future findings have greater credibility.
-These include conducting replication efforts of emerging findings, relying on larger sample sizes, and leveraging thoroughly tested measures.
-Another is preregistration, delineating one’s hypothesis before conducting a study.
-Yet another is registered reports, in which journals agree to publish a study no matter the results.
+Psychologists have developed an array of strategies to ensure that future findings have greater credibility.
+These include conducting more replications of emerging findings, relying on larger sample sizes, and leveraging thoroughly tested measures.
+Another is preregistration, delineating one’s hypothesis and study plans before conducting a study.
+Yet another is Registered Reports, in which journals agree to publish a transparently planned-out study no matter the results.

 How has the field changed?

 In addition to specific procedures to curb unreliable research practices, many organizations devoted to credibility and transparency have sprung up in the wake of the replication crisis.
-A few of those initiatives include the Open Science Collaboration, the Society for the Improvement of Psychological Science, the Psychological Science Accelerator, and PsyArXiv.
+A few of those initiatives include the Open Science Collaboration, the Society for the Improvement of Psychological Science, and the Psychological Science Accelerator.